Sizing items in CSS

 HTML Elements have a natural size, set before they are affected by any CSS.
 A straightforward example is an image.
-An image has a width and a height defined in the image file it is embedding into the page.
-This size is described as the intrinsic size — which comes from the image itself.
+An image file contains sizing information, described as its intrinsic size.
+This size is determined by the image itself, not by any formatting we happen to apply.

-If you place an image on a page and do not change its height and width, either using attributes on the
+If you place an image on a page and do not change its height or width, either by using attributes on the

 <div>, on the other hand, has no size of its own.
 If you add a